StreetScout

 Where is Long Plains?

-Long Plains is a suburb of South Australia, Australia.
+Long Plains is a suburb of South Australia, Australia, in the Adelaide Plains local government area.

 What is the population of Long Plains?